google/exposure-notifications-internals/en-risks-and-mitigations-faq.md

     example, 5-10 minute duration of close proximity to the target devices.
     This would require high powered antennas for most targets, which both increases the complexity of an attack and makes it more detectable.
-*   Potential device-based malware that captures and rebroadcasts BLE RPIs would have to be deployed at large scale to be successful.
+*   Potential device-based malware that rebroadcasts BLE RPIs would have to be deployed at large scale to be successful.
 Any such malware detected during Google Play's rigorous review process would be removed.
 *   Deploying fixed BLE listeners and broadcasters requires non-trivial physical setup and a source of power, which puts adversaries and their equipment at risk of discovery.
-*   Health authorities are recommended to do the following:
-    *   Monitor exposure notifications across their user base for anomalous rate changes that are not consistent with an epidemiologically realistic model and/or data from other sources, such as manual contract tracing.
+*   A hypothetical attack of this type could readily be detected by monitoring the rate of exposure notifications for anomalous changes that are inconsistent with an epidemiologically realistic model and/or data from other sources, such as manual contract tracing.

-        For example, suppose a HA collects metrics on numbers of exposure notifications per postal/ZIP code (based on users who voluntarily shared this information).
-If the local infection rate is known to be stable at .1% in a specific ZIP code, for example, based on test results and manual contact tracing data, and exposure notifications increase from .2% to 5% of all ENS users within a week, this can be confidently identified as an anomaly and be a signal for abuse of the system.
+    For example, if mutually independent sources—e.g. test results and manual contact tracing data—show the infection rate is stable at 0.1% in a specific area, but exposure notifications increase tenfold, this would be a clear abuse signal.
-    *   Put mechanisms and protocols in place for responding to such anomalous rates.
-For example, temporarily capping rates of notifications in affected areas and taking all appropriate anti-abuse measures.
 *   A mechanism to verify that keys uploaded are tied to a positive test result is strongly recommended to all Health Authorities to limit the ability to upload fake diagnosis keys.